Adas Israel Congregation (Washington, D.C.): Role in the city

-Adas Israel has played an important role in the nation's capital from its founding.
+Adas Israel has played an important role in the nation's capital since its founding.

 President Ulysses S. Grant and the President Pro Tempore of the Senate, Thomas White Ferry, attended the three-hour Orthodox dedication service on June 9, 1876.
 This was the first time a sitting U.S. president had attended a synagogue service.

 Local newspapers frequently reported on synagogue services and other communal events.
 Bat and Bar mitzvot, weddings, the High Holidays, Purim plays, and Passover celebrations all occasioned public notice.

 When President William McKinley was shot and killed by an assassin in Buffalo in 1901, the congregation convened a special service in his memory.

 In 1963 Adas Israel was the first synagogue to be addressed by civil rights leader Dr. Martin Luther King Jr.

 President Lyndon Johnson attended a Thanksgiving Day service following the assassination of his predecessor, John F. Kennedy, in 1963.
 This interfaith service included a sermon by Rabbi Stanley Rabinowitz.
 That night, Johnson paraphrased Rabinowitz's words in a nationally televised address, speaking of how blessings can come from evil situations.

 Following Yitzhak Rabin’s assassination in 1995, Vice President Al Gore and members of the Cabinet and Supreme Court attended a memorial service at Adas Israel.

-Other notable speakers at Adas Israel have included Presidents Richard Nixon and Gerald Ford, Vice President Hubert Humphrey, Israeli Prime Ministers Golda Meir and Yitzhak Rabin, Senator Robert F. Kennedy. and President Barack Obama.
+Other notable speakers at Adas Israel have included Presidents Richard Nixon and Gerald Ford, Vice President Hubert Humphrey, Israeli Prime Ministers Golda Meir and Yitzhak Rabin, Senator Robert F. Kennedy, and President Barack Obama.